arangodb/docs/3.6/drivers/js-reference-collection-document-collection.md

 ---
 layout: default
-description: The DocumentCollection API extends theCollection API with the following methods
+description: The DocumentCollection API extends the Collection API with the following methods
 ---
 # DocumentCollection API

 The _DocumentCollection API_ extends the